Scandinavian Airlines: SAS Go Light

 SAS Go Light is a variant of SAS Go with no checked luggage included.
 Tickets are sold in the same booking class as SAS Go and are otherwise identical.
 As of 14 December 2017, SAS Go Light is available on both European and long-haul flights.
 SAS Go Light is aimed at competing with low-cost carriers for those who travel with hand luggage only.
 Extra luggage allowance for Star Alliance Gold, and EuroBonus Silver, Gold, and Diamond members does not apply on SAS Go Light tickets and is only valid for EuroBonus Pandion members.

 Services

 EuroBonus

 SAS's frequent-flyer program is called EuroBonus.
-Members earn points on all SAS flights, Widerøe routes with no SAS competition (except Public Service Operations) as well as on Star Alliance flights.
+Members earn points on all SAS flights, Widerøe routes with no SAS competition (except Public Service Operations) as well as on Skyteam flights.
 Around 50 percent of SAS' total revenues are generated by EuroBonus members.
 By August 2015, the EuroBonus program had in excess of four million members.